 First, the official blurb:

-James Tsakalos is an internationally acclaimed NLP Trainer and innovator who has been exploring, teaching, and pushing the boundaries of NLP for nearly twenty years.
+James Tsakalos is an internationally acclaimed NLP Trainer and innovator who has been exploring, teaching, and pushing the boundaries of NLP for over twenty years.

 An accomplished specialist in the art of modeling expertise, and notorious both for his unreasonably rigorous standards and for going far beyond the limits of what is typically taught on most NLP courses, James is regarded by many well-known NLP experts around the world as one of the best NLP trainers on the planet: a “trainer’s trainer” in the NLP game.

 Deeply committed to lifelong learning, he has learned from dozens of the world’s best trainers, including all three of the co-creators of NLP (Richard Bandler, John Grinder and Frank Pucelik), several well-known ‘name brand’ trainers, and many brilliant ‘hidden gem’ trainers you’ve probably never heard of.

 Having personally introduced a number of new and innovative developments to the field of NLP, James is particularly well known as the developer of Spiral Somatics: a ground breaking method of reading the subtle physiological indicators of fundamental values, attitudes and core beliefs.

 Although based in Australia, James regularly runs advanced trainings in North America, Europe, Asia and the Middle East.

 Closer to home, he teaches NLP and some of its applications for both life and business at all levels in his home city of Melbourne, and continues to mentor some of Australia’s best NLP trainers.